 Monitors display live views from our Consortium hospitals' rooftops and ground helipad cameras.
 A large, digital map shows the real-time location of our own ground and air vehicles as well as that of all New England critical care transport helicopters.
 Real-time weather information streams in through a satellite feed.
 Yet another system monitors surface traffic so that we can give receiving hospitals updates on the estimated time of arrival of incoming patients.

-Constantly absorbing and processing all of the information from these systems are ten, highly trained, professional communications specialists.
+Constantly absorbing and processing all of the information from these systems are ten, highly trained, professional communication specialists.

 Working in 12-hour shifts, in threes, they are responsible for: